 - Associated pain in other areas- Occasionally, by shortening or repositioning this bone, weight is shifted to another bone, and symptoms can occur in this area.

 - Vascular injury– Very rarely the blood supply to the tip of the toe will be lost in the surgery and this can lead to necrosis and even loss of the tip of the involved toe.
 This is especially true if there is a significant claw toe that is straightened or there has been previous surgery in the area.

 - Non-union– Occasionally the bone that is cut will not heal.

 - Malunion– Occasionally the bone will heal in an inappropriate position that can affect the symptoms.

 - Painful hardware– If screws are used, these may become prominent and irritate the associated soft tissue or tendons in the area.
 Occasionally they will need to be removed.

-(Originally edited by Justin Greisberg, MD)
+Previously edited by Daniel Guss, MD and Justin Greisberg, MD)